davidefella/sql-workshop/README.markdown

 ---------------------

 All the operatations that you can do with data follow the `CRUD` acronym.
 CRUD stands for the 4 main operations we perform when we query a database: `Create`, `Read`, `Update`, and `Delete`.

+But First, let's create the structure.
+To create a database named engineering, we can use the following code:

+`CREATE DATABASE engineering;`

+This query creates a new table inside the database.

+`CREATE TABLE table_name (`
+`    column1 datatype,`
+`    column2 datatype,`
+`    column3 datatype`
+`);`